Nationals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-MacKenzie Gore takes the mound for the Washington Nationals on Wednesday at Yankee Stadium against Aaron Judge and the New York Yankees.
-First pitch is at 7:05 PM ET.
+Patrick Corbin gets the nod for the Washington Nationals on Thursday at Yankee Stadium against Anthony Volpe and the New York Yankees.
+First pitch is at 1:05 PM ET for the final game of a three-game series.

-Oddsmakers list the Yankees as -140 moneyline favorites, while giving the underdog Nationals +115 moneyline odds to win.
-The total is 9 runs for the game.
+The favored Yankees have -160 moneyline odds against the underdog Nationals, who are listed at +135.
+The over/under is 9 runs for this contest (with +100 odds on the over and -120 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.